 I'm dylan harris, arts & ego is my identity website.
 It's been online, in one form or another, since 1996.
 It's currently got 47G of content, including ... oh, I won't bore you with that.

-I visited last year's indieweb camp in berlin, and came away fired up to introduce webmentions.
-I promptly translated the site, instead, into four languages, badly.
+I visited 2018's indieweb camp in berlin, and came away fired up to introduce webmentions.
+Instead, I promptly translated the site into four languages, badly.
 That summerises how it's been built: if it were a house, it'd have 7 wings, secret passages, fake ghosts, real cobwebs, naughty kitties, and a cellar running a cloud data centre, backwards.

 More than once, I've looked at the various CMSs, and more than once I've rejected them for not providing me the precise control & freedom of layout that I want.
 In consequence, everything is laid out entirely to my own sensibility, a bizarre combination of strange ideas and ancient mistakes.
 It certainly shows off my own ignorance of standards.

 static site checker

 I built a static site checker, an opinionated HTML nitpicker, to provide detailed verification of static HTML websites.
 It's pretty complete, better than anything I found online, which is why I wrote it, of course.
 It handles almost all published versions of HTML, except early WhatWG and most MathML, schema.org and microformats semantic data, link and id checking, server side includes, simple statistical analysis, and other stuff.
 It does NOT handle script or style languages (yet).

 It's a command line utility to effectively lint a complete HTML site.
 I've built executables for Windows 10 x64, macOS High Sierra & Catalina, and Centos.
 In theory, it can be built on any system that supports cmake, boost, and a C++ compiler (gcc / clang / msvc).
 You can find those executables and source on both arts & ego and github.